sebsan/Reglo/README.md

 ##Reglo Bold

-Reglo Bold is a geometric Sans.
-Initialy designed for the identity of Radio Panik with Open Source Publishing.
+Reglo Bold is a geometric Sans designed by Sebastien Sanfilippo.
+Reglo Bold was initially designed for the identity of Radio Panik with Open Source Publishing.

 ##Contribute
 #####Recommendations: